Adeptive/homebridge-soundtouch/README.md

 	],
 ```

+Fields:

+* "accessory": Must always be "SoundTouch" (required)
-The 'accessory' should be set to 'SoundTouch' and the name is the name you want to use to control the SoundTouch.
+* "name": The name you want to use to control the SoundTouch.
-The 'room' should match exactly with the name of the SoundTouch device.
+* "room": Should match exactly with the name of the SoundTouch device.